Sunday, July 23, 2017

 One of the Cambodians must have called the police because a single man on a police bike arrived and started talking to the people who had witnessed it and, I assume, was getting a description of the thieves.
 Ana and I started trying to remember what was in there and our hearts sunk when we realized the bag contained not only our passports, but also her wallet, two of our three phones, and a folder with a bunch of other important travel documents.
 Considering we are seasoned travelers and have been robbed twice in the past, I just do not know how we could have been so stupid.

 Actually, none of the above happened.
-I recently read a book on Stoicism and one of the things Stoics practice is a mental exercise whereby you imagine bad things happening to you, or losing people or things that are important to you, or any other sort of misfortune you can conjure.
+I recently read a book on Stoicism and one of the things Stoics practice is a mental exercise whereby you imagine bad things happening to you, or losing people or things that are important to you, or any other sort of misfortune you can conjure up in your mind.
 The idea is that by imagining such misfortunes, you are much better prepared to deal with them when they invariably do happen.
-Also, your sense of loss is less, because you have already imagined and muted your reaction to this misfortune many times, but in your mind, so you are better prepared for it.
+Also, your sense of loss is less, because in your mind you have already imagined and muted your reaction to this misfortune many times, so you are better prepared to handle it.
 After I read that book I realized I probably am a Stoic, because this mental exercise is something I’ve been doing for years.

-I will apologize to Angela’s mom, because I know she has been following these journals and probably suffered a major panic attack while she was reading this!
+So I will apologize to Angela’s mom, and my mom, because I know they have both been following these journals and probably suffered major panic attacks while they were reading this!
 Rest assured, your babies are all safe and sound.